 The breadth and depth of Joseph’s performance repertoire is evidenced in the list of engagements he held prior to moving to Missouri.
 Prior to moving from the Pacific Northwest, Joseph performed regularly with the Rose City Trombones and the Portland Jazz Composers Ensemble.
 He has also served as second trombonist for the Tidewater Winds; a professional wind ensemble that performs in the “Sousa Band” tradition.
 In the classical genre, Joseph has performed with world-renowned artists and groups, such as: Zoltan Kiss, Christopher Bill, The Irish Tenors, Colour of Music Orchestra, U.S. Army Continental Band, and with John Phillip Sousa IV.
 He has also premiered compositions by Andrew Durkin, James Hosay, Robert Senay, and Stuart Dempster.
 As a soloist, Joseph has performed with the Mt.
 Hood Symphonic Band, Southeast Missouri State University Wind Symphony, Treasure Valley Wind Symphony and the Fruitland Wind Ensemble.
 As a chamber musician, Joseph is the founding member of J3 Trio (Horn, Trombone, & Piano), a group that performs compositions, that showcases the unique skill-set and personality of each member.
-As a jazz/commercial musician, Joseph has performed with the Stuart Dempster (World Premiere 2017 International Trombone Festival), Andre Hayward, Louis Romanos Quartet, Jae Sinnett, Mike Berkowitz, Mark Michelson Big Band, Randy Brecker, Slide Hampton, The Fuzz Band, Sinatra at the Sands Big Band Review, and the Treasure Valley Swing Band.
+As a jazz/commercial musician, Joseph has performed with the Stuart Dempster (World Premiere 2017 International Trombone Festival), Sean Jones, Andre Hayward, Louis Romanos Quartet, Jae Sinnett, Mike Berkowitz, Mark Michelson Big Band, Randy Brecker, Slide Hampton, The Fuzz Band, Sinatra at the Sands Big Band Review, and the Treasure Valley Swing Band.
 Commercially, he has performed with "Right On" – The Worlds Greatest Show Band, and 10 Spot Variety Band.
 Joseph has also performed with international R&B artists Dwele, Jon Bibbs and Raheem Devaughn.
 As a collaborative artist, he has also worked with renowned Japanese poet, Lawson Inada, for an evening of jazz and poetry.
 Joseph’s performances have also been broadcasted on Missouri’s KRCU (90.9/88.9), and an affiliate with NPR and KFVS (Channel 12) - The Heartland's CW, an affiliate with CBS.